 To satisfy the requirements of Control Reliability (OSHA and ANSI), Category 3 and 4 of ISO 13849-1 (EN 954-1), the master stop control elements (MSCs) must each offer a normally closed, forced-guided (mechanically linked) monitor contact.
-Connect one normally closed monitor contact from each master stop control element as shown in the single-channel wiring diagrams.
+Connect one normally closed monitor contact from each master stop control element in series to S33-S34 in Auto Reset mode and to S11-S33 in Manual Reset mode (see single-channel hookup drawings).

 In operation, if one of the switching contacts of either MSC fails in the energized condition, the associated monitor contact will remain open.
 Therefore, it will not be possible to reset the Safety Module.
-If no MSC-monitor contacts are monitored, a jumper must be installed as shown in the wiring diagrams.
+If no MSC-monitor contacts are monitored, a jumper must be installed between terminals S33 and S34, as shown in the hookup drawings.
 It is the user's responsibility to ensure that any single failure will not result in a hazardous condition and will prevent a successive machine cycle.